UPPMAX/UPPMAX-documentation/docs/software/seff.md

     As there may be plans to have it on UPPMAX too.

-???- question "How does its output look like?"
+???- question "What does its output look like?"

     Output will be similar to this, as run on Dardel: